 Rasoolullah (Sallallahu Alaihi Wasallam) has also stated that in the Garden of Paradise there is a river called Rajab, which is whiter than milk and sweeter than honey.
 If someone has fasted for one day during the month of Rajab, Allah Ta’ala will let him quench his thirst by drinking from that river.
 [Ghunyalit Taalibi Tareeqal Haq]

 Hazrat Anas Ibn Malik (Radiallahu Ta’ala Anh) reports another Hadith in which Rasoolullah (Sallallahu Alaihi Wasallam) has stated that in the Garden of Paradise there is a palace that no one may enter, with the exception of someone who makes it a frequent practice of fasting during the month of Rajab.

 Rasoolullah (Sallallahu Alaihi Wasallam) has stated that Rajab contains a very special day and very special night which is the 27th.
-If someone fasts during that day and keeps vigil throughout that night he will be entitled to a reward like the one that would be earned by a person who fasted for a hundred years, and who kept vigil throughout all the nights of that period.
-[Ghunyalit Taalibi Tareeqal Haq, Vol. 3]
+If someone fasts during that day and keeps vigil throughout that night he will be entitled to a reward like that which would be earned by a person who fasted for a hundred years, and who kept vigil throughout all the nights of that period.
+[Ghunyalit Taalibi Tareeqal Haq]

 May Allah Ta’ala grant us the Taufeeq to wake up from our laziness and heedlessness, to make His Ibaadat and to attain His Pleasure so that we may attain His Infinite Mercy and Blessings during this sacred month, Ameen.